-Per NASA requirements for the National Space Grant Program, graduate students funded by this competition must be US citizens and enrolled full-time in a graduate program within a STEM discipline.
+Per NASA requirements for the National Space Grant Program, graduate students funded by this competition must be U.S. citizens and enrolled full-time in a graduate program within a STEM discipline.
 Female students, members of underrepresented groups in STEM disciplines, and/or persons with a disability are especially encouraged to apply.
-Faculty serving as research mentors will be full-time faculty in STEM disciplines.
+Faculty serving as research mentors be full-time faculty in STEM disciplines.

 III.
 Amount and Period of Support

 IV.
-The Proposal Packet
+The Application Packet

 - Student Resume (limit of two pages).